St. Patrick's Day Pre-Writing activity

 Grasping

-Have them grasp a pom-pom with a clothespin, and have them “trace” the lines using the pom-pom.
-This particular activity will have them working more on their fine motor skills because it will force them to use their pincer grasp, which is essential to learning how to grasp a pencil correctly.
+Have them grasp a pom-pom with a clothespin and “trace” the lines using the pom-pom.
+This particular activity will work more on their fine motor skills because it will force them to use their pincer grasp, which is essential to learning how to grasp a pencil correctly.

 Stamping

-Children love this particular and simple activity.
-Give them some small stampers, to be used following the direction of the lines.
-The children will be especially interested if you provide St. Patrick’s Day stampers.
-Remember that changing the materials, toys, and routine a little bit will keep them interested.
+Children love this simple activity.
+Give them some small stampers to follow the lines.
+If you provide St. Patrick’s Day stampers, the children will be especially interested.
+Remember that changing the materials, toys, and routine will keep them interested.

 Pasting

-The use of stickers is also great to work on those fine motor skills because when children peel and paste stickers they are getting the opportunity to work on those finger muscles and concentration.
-Give your children some St. Patrick’s stickers for an extra kick, and paste along the lines.
+Stickers are also great for working on fine motor skills because when children peel and paste stickers, they have the opportunity to work on their finger muscles and concentration.
+Give your children some St. Patrick’s stickers for an extra kick and paste along the lines.

 Marking

-If you are using an unlaminated sheet of paper or cards, you can have them use crayons, pencils, or regular markers to trace the lines.
-If you laminate them or place them inside a dry-erase sleeve, then have your preschooler use a dry-erase marker to trace the lines.
+If you use an unlaminated sheet of paper or cards, you can have them use crayons, pencils, or regular markers to trace the lines.
+If you laminate or place them inside a dry-erase sleeve, have your preschooler use a dry-erase marker to trace the lines.

-This last activity also gives them an extra opportunity to work on their pre-writing skills, because you can tell them to use their fingers to erase the lines and retrace them.
+This last activity also gives them an extra opportunity to work on their pre-writing skills.
+You can tell them to use their fingers to erase the lines and retrace them.

 Using Small Manipulatives

-Remember that it is important to offer variety and choices to help your preschoolers develop their pre-writing skills, and using small manipulatives is a great way to do it.
+Remember to offer variety and choices to help your preschoolers develop their pre-writing skills, and using small manipulatives is a great way to do this.

-There are many St. Patrick-related small manipulatives that you can add to your writing and manipulative centers, to switch things around and keep them interesting.
-Some of them are bottoms, mini erasers, sequins, plastic coins, or gems.
-Present the pre-writing strips and the small manipulatives to your children, and simply invite them to choose one type and line objects along the lines of the pre-writing activity’s cards, to practice those pre-writing skills.
+There are many St. Patrick-related small manipulatives that you can add to your writing and manipulative centers to switch things around and keep them interesting.
+Some are bottoms, mini erasers, sequins, plastic coins, or gems.
+Present the pre-writing strips and the small manipulatives to your children, and invite them to choose one type and line objects along the lines of the pre-writing activity’s cards to practice those pre-writing skills.

-To make sure your children are successful in this particular activity give them an unlaminated sheet of paper, without the dry erase sleeve.
-Otherwise, it will be too slippery, which could cause frustration in your children, something you don’t want.
+To ensure your children’s success in this particular activity, give them an unlaminated sheet of paper without the dry-erase sleeve.
+Otherwise, it will be too slippery, which could cause frustration in your children, which you don’t want.

 Using Playdough

-The use of playdough is a great fine motor activity because it helps your children develop those little muscles on their fingers, and it is so fun, that the children feel excited and happy about it.
-To continue with the theme at hand, add green and yellow playdough to your centers invite your preschoolers to roll fine snakes with it, and place them on top of the strips to form the lines as they go.
+Playdough is a great fine motor activity because it helps your children develop those little muscles on their fingers.
+It is also so fun that the children feel excited and happy about it.
+To continue with the theme at hand, add green and yellow playdough to your centers, invite your preschoolers to roll fine snakes with it, and place them on top of the strips to form the lines as they go.

 St. Patrick’s Storybooks and Pointers

 • Ten Lucky Leprechauns by Kathryn Heling.
-Count from one to ten as one little leprechaun looking for treasure magically becomes ten silly leprechaun friends at the end of the rainbow.
+Count from one to ten, and as one little leprechaun looking for treasure magically becomes ten silly leprechaun friends at the end of the rainbow.

 • The Night Before St. Patrick’s Day by Natasha Wing.
-It’s the night before St. Patrick’s Day, and Tim and Maureen are wide awake setting traps to catch a leprechaun!
-When they wake the next morning, they’re shocked to find that they’ve caught a leprechaun.
-But, will they find his pot of gold?
+It’s the night before St. Patrick’s Day, and Tim and Maureen are wide awake, setting traps to catch a leprechaun!
+When they wake the following day, they’re shocked to find that they’ve traped a leprechaun.
+But will they find his pot of gold?

 • The Berenstain Bears’ St. Patrick’s Day by Mike Berenstain.
-Join Papa, Mama, and the cubs as Gramps introduces them to some of the traditions most associated with the holiday, from gathering to enjoy a parade down Main Street to leprechauns and pots of gold.
+Join Papa, Mama, and the cubs as Gramps introduces them to traditions most associated with the holiday, from gathering to enjoy a parade down Main Street to leprechauns and pots of gold.

 You will never have too many activities to offer your children.
-The more you add or change the different themes you are talking about, the more you will keep them engaged, helping them develop the necessary skills they will need to create a solid foundation for their future reading and writing development in Kindergarten.
+The more you add or change according to the different themes, the more you will keep them engaged, helping them develop the necessary skills they will need to create a solid foundation for their future reading and writing development in Kindergarten.

 Pit It for Later